 Supplementary material for the class taught on April 3rd 2020 as part of online activities within Virtual Classroom and Artisan Display group on Facebook.

 The history of perfumery covers over 6000 years so I decided to divide the class into several blocks.
 The part is dedicated to the western world, narrowly defined as the Mediterranean Sea region (including Egypt) and the Palestine (defined as province of Rome) from the Bronze Age to the Ancient Rome times.
-I feel that the region of the ancient Fertile Crescent is worthy of its own class which will be held on April 24th 2020.
+I feel that the region of the ancient Fertile Crescent is worthy of its own class which is in preparation.

 Introduction to perfumery